 I have an unopened jar or bottle that is past its best before date - can I still eat or drink it?

 With our bottles, if they're sealed, they're fine long past their best before date.
-Kombucha and Jun-Kombucha can turn more vinegary over long periods and could even turn slightly alcoholic, but both these things would further prevent pathogenic growth.
+Kombucha and Jun-Kombucha can turn more vinegary over long periods and will even turn slightly alcoholic, but both these things would further prevent any possible pathogenic growth.
 So, providing you like the taste, they're safe to drink.

 I have an open jar or bottle that's been in my fridge for a while - can I still eat or drink it?